ElliotSilver/how-to-publish/input/pagecontent/about.md

+This Implementation Guide was originally presented during [FHIR North](https://fhirnorth.mohawkcollege.ca), on October 23, 2024.

 ### Contact Us

 For questions or comments about this Style Guide, please contact [the author](mailto:elliot@argentixinfo.com), or propose a [change](https://github.com/ElliotSilver/how-to-publish/issues) via Github.